waddyano/esp32_tft/README.md

-The only "new" methods are hardware related: vertScroll(), readGRAM(), readPixel(), setAddrWindow(), pushColors(), readID(), begin() readReg(), pushCommand() access the controller registers
+The only "new" methods are hardware related: vertScroll(), readGRAM(), readPixel(), setAddrWindow(), pushColors(), readID(), begin()

+readReg(), pushCommand() access the controller registers

+The File layout changed with v2.9.3.
+If replacing a pre-v2.9.3 library:
+Please leave IDE.
+Delete the existing MCUFRIEND_kbv folder.
+Start the IDE.
+Install from Library Manager.

 HOW TO INSTALL AND USE: is now in "mcufriend_how_to.txt"